• Skip to content

 You can use these basic steps to talk with your child about sex.

-Third, use the conversation as an opportunity to talk about your own thoughts and feelings.
-For example, ‘You might get an erection when you’re asleep and have a wet dream.
-This is when semen comes out of your penis.
-It’s a natural part of growing up.
-You can’t control wet dreams, so don’t worry if it happens.
+Use the conversation as an opportunity to talk about your own thoughts and feelings.
+For example, ‘You can’t control wet dream, so don’t worry if it happens.
 We’ll just wash your sheets’.

-How to talk about sex, sexuality and bodies: tips for all ages
+How parents can talk about sex, sexuality and bodies: tips

 These tips can make it easier to talk with children of any age about sex and sexuality.

-It’s important to explain things at a level that your child can understand.
-It’s also good to keep your explanation brief, factual and positive.
+It’s good to keep your explanation brief, factual and positive.
 If you can do this, your child will feel that they can come back to you whenever they want more information.

 Use correct names for body parts